Occupational Therapy in Sydney

 FAQs About Occupational Therapy Sydney

 Occupational therapy is provided by qualified occupational therapists who have completed accredited university training and are registered with the Australian Health Practitioner Regulation Agency (AHPRA).
-Occupational therapists working with children and adolescents may also have additional experience or training in paediatric practice.
+Depending on the people they support, occupational therapists may also undertake additional training and professional development in areas such as paediatric practice, neurological rehabilitation, assistive technology, home modifications, aged care, dementia support, and disability services.
+This additional training helps therapists provide care that is tailored to the needs of children, adults, and seniors at different stages of life.

 Occupational therapy may be funded through the NDIS when it aligns with a participant’s plan and goals.
 Access and funding depend on individual circumstances, which are explained in more detail on our NDIS occupational therapy page.